Xceptance/xlt-documentation/content/en/load-testing/Manual/050-workflow.md

 ---
-title: "Test Suites"
+title: "Workflow"

-weight: 510
+weight: 50
 type: docs

 description: >
-  How to execute tests, collect results, and evaluate intermediate results.
+  How to install XLT and setup agents.
 ---

 {{% pageinfo %}}